tina-friedrich/arc-user-guide/docs/source/arc-copying-data.rst

   :alt: WinSCP3

 **Access Denied** commonly means that you have made a connection to ARC, but you have supplied the wrong username/password combination.
-Try checking these using a standard SSH connection, and if the problem persists contact [support@arc.ox.ac.uk] (mailto://support@arc.ox.ac.uk) for help.
+Try checking these using a standard SSH connection, and if the problem persists contact support@arc.ox.ac.uk for assistance.